omartarek376/Oven-Control-Using-TM4C123GH6PM-and-Putty/README.md

 # Oven-Control-Using-TM4C123GH6PM-and-Putty

-## This is a project for controlling an oven using a Tiva boards and utilizing RTOS
+## This is a project for controlling an oven, utilizing RTOS

 ### First the user enters the setpoint temperature using ssh (in our case we used Putty)